 Blaney: Vending machine worthy.
 10-4.

-Blaney has seen steady improvement in the last couple years, racking up one win and 10 top-five finishes in 2020 and three wins and eight top-fives in 2021.
-At only 28 years old, Blaney still should plenty more years of solid racing left in him.
+Blaney has seen steady improvement in the last couple years, racking up one win and 10 top-five finishes in 2020, three wins and eight top-fives in 2021, and 12 top-fives in 2022.
+At only 29 years old, Blaney still should plenty more years of solid racing left in him.